-Father’s Day is around the corner, the Fourth of July will be here soon, and sunny Saturdays by the pool are sure to be in the near future too.
+Father’s Day is around the corner, the Fourth of July will be here soon, and sunny Saturdays by the pool are in your near future too.
 That means barbecue season is upon us.
 We’ve curated a list of our favorite backyard recipes, that are clean and taste like summer.

-Burgers on the grill is arguably one of the best smells of summer.
-This recipe is best using grass fed beef and is served on a lettuce “bun” to cut out gluten and excess carbohydrates.
+Burgers on the grill are arguably one of the best smells of summer.
+This recipe is best using grass-fed beef and is served on a lettuce “bun” to cut out gluten and excess carbohydrates.

 1 tablespoon Onion Powder

 2 heads Iceberg Lettuce